Daniel Cordier: Biography

 Daniel Bouyjou was born on 10 August 1920 in Bordeaux.
 His father, René Bouyjou, worked in the family coffee business, which flourished across Europe.
 In 1919, René married Jeanne Gauthier, although the couple divorced in 1925.
 Jeanne remarried in 1927 to Charles Cordier.
 When Daniel joined the French Resistance in London, he listed his official last name as "Bouyjou-Cordier".
-With René passing away in 1943, he would officially take the name "Cordier" in 1945.
+With René dying in 1943, he would officially take the name "Cordier" in 1945.

 Throughout his youth, Daniel's father retained custody.
-He attended various Catholic schools, such as the École Saint-Elme d’Arcachon.
+He attended various Catholic schools, such as the École Saint-Elme d'Arcachon.
 Influenced by royalism and Maurrassisme by his stepfather, Cordier joined Action Française at the age of 17 and founded the Cercle Charles-Maurras in Bordeaux.
-Indeed, Daniel admired Charles Maurras and was anti-Semitic, anti-socialist, anti-communist, anti-democratic, and ultranationalist during this period.
-Even during his time with Free France, he hoped for judgement against the socialist politician Léon Blum.
+Cordier admired Charles Maurras and was anti-Semitic, anti-socialist, anti-communist, anti-democratic, and ultranationalist during this period.
+Even during his time with Free France, he hoped for judgment against the socialist politician Léon Blum.
 However, patriotism for France outlasted his early ideals and he joined the Free French Forces.

 In June 1940, while with his family in Bescat, Cordier listened on the radio as Philippe Pétain announced the French surrender to Germany and the armistice.
 Outraged, he distributed a pamphlet against Pétain.
 He, along with 16 others, embarked on a Belgian ship headed to Algeria.
 However, the ship landed in England.
 He reached Falmouth on 25 June and joined his fellow Frenchmen three days later.
 He was assigned to the Bataillon de chasseurs de Camberley to undergo training.
 Following his training, he was given the rank of Lieutenant.

 Entering the Bureau Central de Renseignements et d'Action, Cordier parachuted into Montluçon on 26 July 1942.
 He quickly reached Lyon and began under the service of Jean Moulin of the French National Committee.
 He took the pseudonym Alain and began work as Moulin's secretary.
 He managed mail and radio links to London and created various organs of the Resistance.
 In Lyon, he managed to recruit Laure Diebold, Hugues Limonti, Suzanne Olivier, Joseph Van Dievort, Georges Archimbaud, Laurent Girard, Louis Rapp, and Hélène Vernay.
 In Paris, he brought Jean-Louis Théobald, Claire Chevrillon, and Jacqueline Pery d'Alincourt to the Resistance.
 In Lyon, he would eventually be replaced by Tony de Graaff.

 Cordier's work led to the foundation of the National Council of the Resistance on 27 May 1943.
 To create this council, many compromises had to be made between Moulin and Pierre Brossolette, a colleague of Charles de Gaulle.
 After Moulin's death, Brossolette called for Cordier's return to London.
 However, he stayed with Moulin's successor, Claude Bouchinet-Serreulles until 21 March 1944.
 He crossed the Pyrenees and entered Pamplona, where he was briefly interned at the Miranda concentration camp.
 He then joined British forces.
 Historian Jacques Baynac suggested in his book Présumé Jean Moulin that Cordier had been arrested by Nazi Germany around 14 June 1943, a claim denied by Cordier.